 BI 907828: an MDM2-p53 antagonist

-BI 907828* is an oral murine double minute 2 (MDM2)-p53 antagonist that promotes p53-mediated cell cycle arrest and apoptosis.1,2 It is undergoing Phase I clinical investigation as a monotherapy in patients with wild-type TP53-enriched solid tumours.2
+BI 907828* is an oral, small molecule murine double minute 2 (MDM2)-p53 antagonist that may promote p53-mediated cell cycle arrest and apoptosis.1 It is undergoing investigation as monotherapy in a Phase I clinical involving patients with wild-type TP53-enriched solid tumours.2

 The roles of MDM2 and p53

-Previous studies have demonstrated that small molecule inhibitors of MDM2-p53 interaction can activate p53 in tumours with wild-type p53, thereby inducing cell cycle arrest, as well as apoptosis in tumour cells.8
+Previous studies in patients with wild-type p53 tumours suggest that small molecule inhibitors of the MDM2-p53 interaction can activate the p53 pathway and induce cell cycle arrest and apoptosis in tumour cells.10

 About BI 907828

 BI 907828 is a MDM2-p53 antagonist that blocks the interaction between MDM2 and p53 by binding to free MDM2.
-This prevents MDM2 from inactivating p53, which subsequently restores p53 function in tumours with wild-type p53 and induces target gene expression in processes such as cell cycle arrest and DNA repair, senescence and apoptosis.1,4
+This prevents MDM2 from inactivating p53, thereby restoring p53 function in tumours with wild-type p53 and inducing target gene expression in processes such as cell cycle arrest and DNA repair, senescence and apoptosis.1,5,6

-BI 907828 is currently undergoing clinical investigation as a monotherapy in a Phase I trial in patients with solid tumours.2 Dose escalation is being investigated in a population enriched for wild-type TP53 tumours, and dose expansion cohorts will be enriched for wild-type TP53 and MDM2-amplified disease.2
+BI 907828 is currently undergoing clinical investigation as a monotherapy in a Phase I trial in patients with solid tumours.2 Dose escalation is being investigated in a population with TP53 wild-type or unknown status (regardless of MDM2 amplification status), and dose expansion in TP53 wild-type patients with or without MDM2-amplified disease.2